SolarLune/resolv/readme.md

     // that stores a value of 2.
     dx := 2

-    // Here, we check to see if there's a collision should shape1 try to move to the right by 10 pixels.
+    // Here, we check to see if there's a collision should shape1 try to move to the right by the delta movement.
 The Resolve()
     // functions return a Collision object that has information about whether the attempted movement would work,
     // and whether it resulted in a collision or not. resolution := resolv.Resolve(shape1, shape2, dx, 0)